Ryah/Powercord-Utilities/README.md

   - ☐ I'm running out of tasks but I want this list to be more full
   - ☐ Find more tasks

+## Notes
+If you're going to modify this script, use Notepad++ with the OEM-US charset.
+If you save the file without this charset, the formatting will most likely break.
 ## Prerequisites